Pigs in a blanket: Serving

 Smaller versions of the dish are commonly served as an appetizer or hors d'oeuvre, sometimes with a mustard or aioli dipping sauce, or are accompanied by other foods during the main course.

 Similar dishes

-A number of countries have similar foods under a variety of names.
+The cuisines of a number of countries have similar dishes under a variety of names.

-In Argentina, the sausage is topped with ketchup and then wrapped in empanada dough and baked.

 In Belgium, this is a traditional dish from the city of Namur, where it is called avisance.
 Historically it was a sausage or sausage meat in bread dough, replaced nowadays with puff pastry.

-In Brazil, the sausage is wrapped in bread-like dough, then baked.
-It's known as enroladinho de salsicha, which means something like "sausage roll", and it's both a fast food and a snack.